wsdjeg/flygrep.nvim/README.md

 | `<C-s>`      | open item in split window          |
 | `<C-v>`      | open item in vertical split window |
 | `<C-t>`      | open item in new tabpage           |

+## Feedback

+The development of this plugin is in [`SpaceVim/bundle/flygrep.nvim`](https://github.com/SpaceVim/SpaceVim/tree/master/bundle/flygrep.nvim) directory.

+If you encounter any bugs or have suggestions, please file an issue in the [issue tracker](https://github.com/SpaceVim/SpaceVim/issues)